ollyisonit/mtoa-remote-smedge-submit-script/README.md

 The TX file options rely on Arnold command line arguments that aren't configured properly in some versions of the MtoA plugin, so you may also need to install the [MtoA TX Typo Fix](https://github.com/ollyisonit/mtoa-tx-typo-fix)

 ## Installation
-Open `submit-smedge-render.py` in the Maya script editor, and then either run it directly or select `File > Save Script to Shelf...` to create a button for it.
+[Download](https://github.com/ollyisonit/mtoa-remote-smedge-submit-script/releases/latest) and open `submit-smedge-render.py` in the Maya script editor, and then either run it directly or select `File > Save Script to Shelf...` to create a button for it.